HackMelbourne/Decoded-3/w5/README.md

 ```

-## 4. Pausing and playing Music
+## 4. Playing music from a search query

 Let's get to the fun part.
-Playing (and pausing) music!
+Playing music from user input!

 ```python
 # To play the music